 Then he fled town.

-And he is King of the Jews—my king.
+And he is King of the Jews — my king.
 If that is what my king is like, what can I expect for myself?
-If the king of my people had to be told by God to take off his shoes for he was standing on holy ground when God addressed him for the first time, I should not worry that I —who have never been addressed by God—am all the time standing on holy ground with running shoes on.
+If, when God addressed him for the first time, the king of my people had to be told by God to take off his shoes for he was standing on holy ground, I should not worry that I — who have never been addressed by God — am all the time standing on holy ground with running shoes on.

 I used to worry that I wasn’t enough like Jesus, but yesterday I remembered who was my king; a man who, when God addressed him and told him to lead the people out of Egypt, said, “But I’m not a good talker!
 Couldn’t you ask my brother instead?”